 Growing up, I traveled on Amtrak at least annually, for our family vacation to Walt Disney World.
 My father worked for Amtrak, and so that was our preferred mode of transportation, even for the long trip from Providence to Orlando.
 Although I always yearned to hop on a plane and be in Florida in three hours, I grew to love the train.

-Now, 20+ years later, Amtrak still provides families a great way to travel.
+Now, 25+ years later, Amtrak still provides families a great way to travel.
 Our personal favorite is the Acela high-speed train, which goes from Boston to Washington DC.
 The Acela offers comfortable seats, electric outlets in each row, and free WiFi!

 Do you travel by train?